 - How is FGM linked to patriarchy and male dominance in your community?
 What influence do men have on the practice of FGM in your community ?
 What do men themselves say about the practice?
 Does FGM affect men, negatively or positively?

 - Which strategies do anti-FGM advocates use to involve male allies in FGM abandonment?
 Is it a priority for you to work with men?

 - How do we ensure that anti-FGM campaigns are truly gender transformative and that male allies have the capacities to challenge patriarchal structures that uphold gender-based violence and men’s domination over women?

 - Which are the challenges or the limits of working with male allies when tackling a violence against women such as FGM?
 How can they be overcome?

-The aim of the discussion is to gain better understanding of the opportunities and challenges of involving men and identify which strategies can be used to best engage men in gender transformative programming on FGM.
+The webinar on Male involvement in ending FGM took place on May 5th 2021 and had five speakers from four different countries.
+The aim of the discussion was to gain better understanding of the opportunities and challenges of involving men and identify which strategies can be used to best engage men in gender transformative programming on FGM.

 - Almroth, Almorth-Berggren et al. (2001), Male complications of female genital mutilation, Social Science & Medicine, Vol 53 (11), 1455-1460.
 Access here